 BSc honours students are bound by conditions laid down from time to time by the Science Faculty Honours Committee (of which the CS Honours Convener is a member).
 See the Science Honours Working Rules.

-Students will present a ten minute seminar introducing themselves, their projected area and their topic.
+Students will present a five minute talk introducing themselves, their projected area and their topic.
 The audience will mostly consist of their fellow students and supervisors.
 This normally takes place in week 3 or 4 of the semester.

 The introductory seminar will not count towards your assessment.